 Introduction

 I will address the compensatory approach to the legitimacy of economic development takings.
-Such takings occur when commercial companies benefit from the state's power to expropriate private property.
-In recent years, takings of this kind have been subjected to increased critical scrutiny, particularly in the US, where many have argued that they are not takings for a public use and therefore not legitimate.
+Such takings occur when commercial companies benefit from the state’s power to expropriate private property.
+In recent years, takings of this kind have been subjected to increased critical scrutiny, particularly in the United States, where many have argued that they are not takings for a public use and therefore not legitimate.

 As a response to this, some scholars have suggested that the best way to regain legitimacy is to introduce rules and mechanisms that facilitate higher compensation payments for economic development takings.
 My overarching aim is to shed new light on this idea, by asking how well it can be expected to work in practice.
-I will approach this question by carrying out a comparative study, informed by compensation law and practices in the UK and Norway.
+I will approach this question by carrying out a comparative study, informed by compensation law and practices in the United Kingdom and Norway.
 One of the key questions I address is whether benefit sharing with owners can be reconciled with the ‘no-scheme’ principle, according to which the expropriation scheme itself is not supposed to influence the level of compensation awarded for the property that is taken.

-I begin in Section B by briefly presenting the US debate on the legitimacy of economic development takings.
+I begin in Section 12.2 by briefly presenting the US debate on the legitimacy of economic development takings.
 I discuss various compensatory proposals and single out a suggestion made by Lehavi and Licht for special consideration, since I believe it is the most interesting in the literature so far.
-Then in Section C, I present the no-scheme principle in more depth.
-I choose to focus on the UK, where I believe recent developments in case law suggests a new take on the relationship between the no-scheme principle and the idea of benefit sharing.
+Then in Section 12.3, I present the no-scheme principle in more depth.
+I choose to focus on the United Kingdom, where I believe recent developments in case law suggests a new take on the relationship between the no-scheme principle and the idea of benefit sharing.
 In particular, I argue that recent clarifications in UK law illustrate that, despite appearances, the no-scheme principle can be interpreted in a way that makes benefit sharing theoretically possible in economic development cases.

 But is it possible to achieve adequate benefit sharing in practice, by following the compensatory route?
 I shed light on this question by looking to compensation procedures in Norway, where systematic attempts have been made to ensure benefit sharing in relation to takings that facilitate hydropower projects.
-In Section D, I provide background information and a brief comparative assessment of Norwegian law relating to expropriation and compensation.
-Then, in Section E, I present a case study of expropriation of riparian rights for the purpose of hydropower development.
+In Section 12.4, I provide background information and a brief comparative assessment of Norwegian law relating to expropriation and compensation.
+Then, in Section 12.5, I present a case study of expropriation of riparian rights for the purpose of hydropower development.

 My conclusion is somewhat pessimistic.
 In particular, I believe the situation in Norway illustrates inherent weaknesses of the idea that benefit sharing can be achieved through compensation.
-Hence, I finish the article in Section F by arguing that the best way forward is to move beyond compensatory viewpoints.
+Hence, I finish the article in Section 12.6 by arguing that the best way forward is to move beyond compensatory viewpoints.
 In particular, I use my concluding remarks to highlight the idea that institutional alternatives can obviate the need for expropriation altogether in many economic development situations.

-The Compensatory Approach to Economic Development Takings
+12.2 The Compensatory Approach to Economic Development Takings